Faking SM Photons by Displaced Dark Photon Decays: Object identification summary

 {\bf{Unconverted $\gamma$ Region:}} If the decay happens before the ECAL and after the tracker region so that there are no more than 3 layer of the SCT to be available to reconstruct the track, we identify the decay signal to be an unconverted photon.
 This is under the assumption that the open angle between electron/position from the meta-stable particle decay is too small to be resolved as 2 photons in the ECAL.
 We will see in the later discussion that the angular cut can be satisfied in the model we are interested in.

 {\bf{ECAL $\&$ after:}} If the decay happens within or after the ECAL, we do not identify such an object as a photon.
 What it will be identified depends on where the decay happens.
 It is possible that such a late decay of dark photons will be treated as missing energy.
 If one of the decay products from the heavy resonance is identified as a photon, while the other one is registered as MET, the monophoton search can be used to constrain the parameter space.
-We will study the constraint in Sec.~\ref{sec:simulation}.
+We will present this constraint in Sec.~\ref{sec:simulation}.

 In our discussion we focus on the model with $2m_e<m_\gamma'<2m_\mu$, where a dark photon preferentially decays into $e^+e^-$.
+This decay is induced by the kinetic mixing between the SM photon and an extra $U(1)'$ gauge boson, i.e. $\mathscr{L}\supset(\epsilon/2) F_{\mu\nu}F'^{\mu\nu}$.
+The dark photon, defined in the mass basis after canonical normalization, has a proper decay length

 To illustrate the idea with some concrete results, we take the $750$ GeV resonance \cite{ATLAS-CONF-2015-081, CMS-PAS-EXO-15-004, ATLAS-CONF-2016-059, Khachatryan:2016hje}, which has drawn a lot of attentions previously, as an example in the collider study.
 However, we emphasize that the discussions in this work can be applied for many photon-related searches at the LHC.
 In Fig.~\ref{fig:probregion} (left), we present our simulation results on the probability of having dark photons with different lifetimes decay in the four regions discussed above.
 The plot assumes the dark photon, which carries a mass $m_{\gamma'}\sim100$ MeV, is generated from the decay of a $750$ GeV scalar resonance produced by the gluon fusion.
 If the heavy resonance is produced by $q-\bar q$ scattering, it may have a different boost along the beam direction due to different parton distribution functions of $q\bar q$ and gluon.
 This can affect the angular distribution of the final states in the lab frame, and detector effects can cause a subtlety.
 We study both cases and find a negligible difference between the two scenarios.